-- if (amount > balance)

-throw new InsufficientFundsException(. . .);

-- Make it an unchecked exception-programmer could have avoided it by checking the balance first

-- Extend RuntimeException

-- Supply two constructors (one takes an argument, explanation of why the exception occurred).
+- Make it an unchecked exception.
+The programmer could have avoided it by checking the balance first, therefore there is no need to enforce catching the exception by the compiler. - Extend RuntimeException. - Supply two constructors (one takes an argument, explanation of why the exception occurred).